Mixture Quantiles Estimated by Constrained Linear Regression

 where $\mu$ is the location parameter and $\sigma$ is the non-negative scale parameter.
 We construct a new family of quantile functions obtained by linearly combining quantile functions from different location-scale families.
 This new family differs from the mixture densities constructed with these selected distributions.

 \paragraph{Model formulation} The mixture quantiles model is defined by

-where $Q_0(p) = 1$.
+where $Q_0(p) = 1$ is the basis function for location parameter.
 The functions $\{Q_i(p)\}_{i=1}^I$ can be any monotone non-decreasing function defined on the unit interval. $\{Q_i(p)\}_{i=1}^I$ are linearly independent functions, i.e., any function $Q_i(p)$ cannot be represented by a linear combination of $\{Q_j(p)\}_{j\neq i}$.
 We propose two types of basis functions: quantile functions of common distributions and monotone I-spline basis \citep{Ramsay1988Ispline}.
 When prior knowledge on the shape of the distribution is available, the common quantile functions such as those of normal and exponential distributions are preferred, while the splines are needed for more complicated case such as multimodal distribution. \cite{Papp2011polynomial,Papp2014spline} show that piecewise I-spline with non-negative coefficients can approximate any bounded continuous nondecreasing function.
 We focus on common quantile functions in this study.